In the 1960s, Eric Edgar Cooke murdered at least eight people in Perth and sometimes even dabbled in necrophilia — until he was finally caught.

 His defense was quickly dismissed when the director of the state mental health services testified that Cooke was completely sane.
 The state wouldn’t allow an independent psychiatrist to examine Cooke for a second opinion.

 Subsequently, Cooke was convicted of wilful murder on Nov.
 28, 1963, after a three-day trial.
 He was sentenced to death by hanging.
 Despite having grounds to appeal his conviction, he ordered his lawyers not to move forward with it, telling them that he’d killed and deserved to pay for the crimes he’d committed.
 Still, Cooke had one last thing he needed to clear up before he was put to death.

 Mere minutes before Eric Edgar Cooke was executed, in October 1964, he swore on the Bible that he had been the real killer of Jillian Brewer and Rosemary Anderson.
 While these claims were brushed off as lies at the time, years later, both Darryl Beamish and John Button would have their convictions quashed — but they’d both already served their sentences by this time.

 A single, unidentified woman reportedly protested outside the prison the morning he was put to death.
 Cooke was the last person in Western Australia to be hanged.

-After learning about the life of Eric Edgar Cooke, read about the Michigan man who was exonerated after 37 years in prison for arson and murder he didn’t commit.
+After learning about the life of serial killer Eric Edgar Cooke, read about the Michigan man who was exonerated after 37 years in prison for arson and murder he didn’t commit.
 Then, learn about the crimes of Matias Reyes — the serial rapist whose confession exonerated the Central Park Five.